OAyomide/starwars-api-crawler/README.md

 ### Are you going to actively maintain this?
 Actually, I will try to.
-However ❤️ from other developers who lover starwars will go a long way in making things move fast 🏃⏩.
+However ❤️ from other developers who love starwars will go a long way in making things move fast 🏃⏩.
 PRs, issues, ideas, tips will all be appreciated and are welcome.